-With more than half of all online shopping coming from a mobile device, it's extremely important that your ecommerce store is mobile responsive (source
+With more than half of all online shopping coming from a mobile device, your ecommerce store must be mobile responsive (source

-Follow these tips to grab shoppers’ attention whether you have a native mobile app for your ecommerce store or are simply interested in getting more from your mobile marketing:
+Whether you have a native mobile app for your ecommerce store or are simply interested in getting more from your mobile marketing, follow these tips to make the most of your mobile experience:

 1) Capitalize on data to acquire users